koding/kd/src/core/keyboard/README.md

 ### l.removeComboMap(comboMap)

-Remove a combo from the triage.
+Remove a combo map from the triage.

 ### l.listen()